What The Hail?

 Talk about a lot of money.

 It’s important to know when and where to check for hail damage after a storm so you can best know the cause and extent of the damage and necessary repairs of such damage.

-This depends on a combination of factors: hail size, wind speed, wind direction, material of roof, age of materials and slope all have an affect on the possible damage that occurs during a hail storm.
+This depends on a combination of factors: hail size, wind speed, wind direction, the material of roof, age of materials and slope all have an effect on the possible damage that occurs during a hail storm.